 In one of those lovely twists of fate, my voyage was aboard the Captain’s namesake, the MS Richard With, one of 13 ships in the company’s current fleet.
 We set sail almost immediately after boarding that evening and I spent my free time before dinner investigating the public areas of the ship, determining which decks would be best for photography, and making sure the public address system in my cabin was on in the event the captain spotted the Northern Lights in the middle of the night.
 Sure enough, out first announcement came shortly after I had climbed into bed.
 I scrambled to get dressed and grabbed my equipment, but by the time I made it up to the top deck the lights were all but gone.
 With only seconds to capture them, I had no time to tinker with exposure and got only one very grainy, dim shot that might (or might not) have been the Northern Lights.
 Shivering from sub-zero conditions on the exposed deck, I climbed back into my toasty warm bed, certain I would have many such opportunities during my four day trip.

 On our third day at sea, the announcement came just as dinner was being served.
 A mad rush ensued as diners rushed out on deck.
 Unfortunately, for the previous hour we had been sailing through an Arctic storm and each time the ship lurched, my stomach flip-flopped.
 I made it as far as my cabin and curled up in the fetal position, trying to fend off mounting waves of nausea.
-The next morning I congratulated my fellow travel-writers on their photos of the lights (see the photos taken by Alison Bailey for Mallory on Travel here), wishing I’d had the fortitude to power through my seasickness.
+The next morning I congratulated my fellow travel-writers on their photos of the lights, wishing I’d had the fortitude to power through my seasickness.
 My luck did not improve during the rest of the voyage.
 It was as if the heavens purposely decided to put on a show whenever the motion of the ship was at its worst.